-So many people love this part of the park.
-It’s tranquil and calming, but quite small considering the modest fee to enter.
+The Golden Gate Park Japanese Tea Garden is tranquil and calming.
 Narrow, winding paths curve past manicured shrubs and sweep underneath tall pagodas that are painted in deep shades of ruby red.

 Fish follow you as you tip toe across the stepping stones and dance with excitement as you stop to pause and admire the reflection.